Consultation on Council's Draft Waste and Resource Recovery Service Policy

 As far as I know, another reason why many people do not bother to throw their kitchen waste into their green bins is that the compostable bags are much more expensive than plastic bags and they are not very easy to find.
 The Burnside Council gives each house one roll of compostable bags (which is enough for a year of use) for free (Maybe the cost has already been added on their council rate).
 Why can't our council do the same?
 That will encourage people to use the green bin more often too.

-Jonathan H about 6 years ago
+Jonathan H almost 7 years ago

 The collection interval for recyclables is too long so many residents are being forced to put recyclables in their general waste bin (blue lid).